Fosstrak/fosstrak/hal/trunk/hal-impl-sim/README.txt

-Accada Hardware Abstraction Layer Simulator Implementation
+Fosstrak Hardware Abstraction Layer Simulator Implementation
 =========================================

-The objective of the Accada Hardware Abstraction Layer Simulator module is to provide a HardwareAbstraction implementation without need for real hardware.
+The objective of the Fosstrak Hardware Abstraction Layer Simulator module is to provide a HardwareAbstraction implementation without need for real hardware.

 How to use the Hardware Abstraction Layer Simulator
 =================================================

-The module can be included in the Accada Reader Project as a HardwareAbstraction implementation.
+The module can be included in the Fosstrak Reader Project as a HardwareAbstraction implementation.

-For more information,  please see http://www.accada.org/hal
+For more information,  please see http://www.fosstrak.org/hal